anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Overview

 For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate new use cases in which the pledge acts as server.
-The responder mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.
+The responder mode allows delegated bootstrapping using a Registrar-Agent instead of a direct connection between the pledge and the domain registrar.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.
 The format of the bootstrapping objects produced or consumed by the pledge is based on JOSE {{RFC7515}} and further specified in {{exchanges_uc2}} to address the requirements stated in {{req-sol}} above.